genexplain/geneXplainR/README.md

 For information about geneXplainR, please refer to the vignettes that come with this package.
 Furthermore, the *examples* branch of this repository contains a number of examples.

+# Support

+If you find an issue, we would be happy if you let us know either by writing an e-mail to [geneXplain](mailto:info@genexplain.com?subject=geneXplainR issue) or to the [GitHub issue system](https://github.com/genexplain/geneXplainR/issues).

 # References

 1. Kel, A., Kolpakov, F., Poroikov, V., Selivanova, G. (2011) GeneXplain — Identification of Causal Biomarkers and Drug Targets in Personalized Cancer Pathways.
 J. Biomol.
 Tech.
 22(suppl.), S1